Nokukhanya Bhengu: Marriage

 In 1925, Bhengu met Albert John Luthuli, then a fellow teacher at Adams College, who taught Zulu history, Zulu music and literature.
-On 19 January 1927, after discussions between their families, they married and Bhengu moved to live with his family in Groutville.
-They had seven children, three sons and four daughters, including the politician and medical doctor Albertina Luthuli, and Bhengu was known for raising her children with an expectation that they all did the same tasks regardless of their gender.
+On 19 January 1927, after discussions between their families, they married and Bhengu moved to live with his family in Groutville in the KwaZulu-Natal province.
+They had seven children together, three sons and four daughters, including the politician and medical doctor Albertina Luthuli.
+Bhengu was known for raising her children with an expectation that they all did the same tasks regardless of their gender.

 Bhengu had to leave her job after her marriage as Adams College did not allow married women to teach.
 As black people could not purchase land near Adams College, she lived in Groutville about eighty miles away, while her husband remained at his teaching post and sent money home to support his family.
 Bhengu supplemented this income by growing and selling vegetables, sugar cane and fruit.
 When World War II caused rice shortages she taught women how to produce rice.

 In 1933, Bhengu's husband was asked to succeed his uncle, Martin Luthuli, as chief of the Umvoti River Reserve.
 After deliberating for two years, he accepted, and was able to move to live permanently in Groutville with Bhengu and their family.
 He commenced his duties in 1936.
 Both Bhengu and Luthuli rejected corruption, and when fraud caused issues at the local post office, Bhengu set up a post office in the Luthuli home and delivered letters on foot.
 Local women in Groutville often spoke to Bhengu for advice on farming, raising their children and relating to their mother-in-law according to Zulu custom.